-This may include covering relevant issues through Relationships Education and Relationships and Sex Education (also known as Sex and Relationship Education) and through Personal, Social, Health and Economic Education (PSHE).
+This may include covering relevant issues through Relationships Education and Relationships and Sex Education (also known as Sex and Relationship Education) and through Life Skills lessons.

 The governing body will also ensure there is a comprehensive curriculum response to esafety issues, enabling children and young people and their parents to learn about the risks of new technologies, communication and social media and how to use these responsibly.